kingcsharp/msr-fsr/MSR.UI/MSR.UI.Answer/README.md

 **Do NOT use NPM!**

 ## Development server
+RUN `npm run build` so it compiles the solution.

-Run `yarn start` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## If you use app with backend support, please use
 ```